TABLE OF CONTENTS

 4. Search intent

-Search intent is the goal the searcher has in mind when they type a keyword into Google.
-It’s a very important ranking signal, and can help you further prioritise and organise keywords
+Search intent (or user intent) is the goal the searcher has in mind when they type a keyword into Google.
+It’s a very important ranking signal, and can help you further prioritise and organise keywords.

 For the sake of simplicity, organise keywords into two broad search intent categories that reflect whether the searcher is looking for information prior to purchase, or is ready to buy.

 The search intent will determine the type of content needed to rank for the keyword.
-Blog posts, ebooks and reports, and video are examples of content formats that align well with informational terms, whereas product landing pages and customer stories are suited for buyer keywords.
+Blog posts, ebooks and reports and video are examples of content formats that align well with informational terms, whereas product landing pages are suitable for buyer keywords.

-Categorise each keyword in your list as having informational or buyer intent, along with an appropriate content format you can use to answer the query, as I’ve done in tab 4 in the example spreadsheet.
+Categorise each keyword in your list as having informational or buyer intent, along with an appropriate content format you can use to answer the query.

 5. Identifying quick wins

-Quick wins are high impact, but require low effort!
+Quick wins are high impact, but require relatively low effort!

 To find terms that are potential quick wins for driving organic visibility, you’ll need to identify keywords that are relevant, have good search volume, and a low difficulty score.